aaltsys/doc-newwares/codes/S_note.rst

 .. _note-list:

 #############################
-Document Note & Message Codes
+Note & Message Codes
 #############################

 (to be done)

+.. note:
+   These internal WARES codes are not intended for data communication.